1057 Assistant to the Dean of the Graduate College

 MAJOR ADMINISTRATOR Provost

-The Assistant to the Dean of the Graduate College is responsible for coordinating all aspects of graduate processes, including, but not limited to, resolving student problems, developing/maintaining databases, and monitoring student matriculation.
+The Assistant to the Dean of the Graduate College is responsible for coordinating all aspects of graduate processes, including, but not limited to, developing/maintaining databases, statistical trend analysis, resolving student problems, and monitoring student matriculation.
 The Assistant to the Dean of the Graduate College is responsible for maintaining and revising Graduate College publications and web pages.
-The Assistant to the Dean of the Graduate College works collaboratively with the Dean and Associate Dean of the Graduate College to provide support and managerial assistance in the implementation of various operational functions including budget tracking, within the Graduate College office.
+The Assistant to the Dean of the Graduate College works collaboratively with the Dean and Associate Dean of the Graduate College to provide support and managerial assistance in the implementation of various operational functions, including budget tracking, within the Graduate College office.

-Experience: At least two years of experience in responsible positions organizing and managing projects and/or activities is required.
+Experience: With a Bachelor’s degree, at least five years of experience in responsible positions in higher education organizing and managing projects and/or activities is required.
+With a Master’s degree, at least two years of experience in responsible positions in higher education organizing and managing projects and/or activities is required.
 Experience working in graduate education is preferred.

 Skills: Strong oral and written communication skills, excellent interpersonal and organizational skills are required.
 Computer skills including experience in word processing, spreadsheets, and database management is required.
-Familiarity with student databases is preferred.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
+Experience with statistical analysis software is preferred.
+Familiarity with Banner is preferred.

 1. Provides support and assists graduate students to successfully complete their course of graduate studies by resolving problems.

-2. Assists with administrative functions within the college by developing and maintaining various databases used to compile and report historical data with regard to graduate student enrollment, degree completion, internal grants, funding awards, fellowships, and other records of functions administered by the Graduate College.
+2. Assists with administrative functions within the college by developing and maintaining various databases used to compile, analyze, and report historical data with regard to graduate student enrollment, degree completion, internal grants, funding awards, fellowships, and other records of functions administered by the Graduate College.

-6. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Associate Provost for Academic Affairs-Graduate.
+8. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Associate Provost and Dean of the Graduate College.

 JOB FAMILY 4